Iterated forcing

-In mathematics, iterated forcing is a method for constructing models of set theory by repeating Cohen's forcing method a transfinite number of times.
+In the mathematical discipline of set theory, iterated forcing is a method for constructing models of set theory by repeating Cohen's forcing method a transfinite number of times.
 Iterated forcing was introduced by Solovay & Tennenbaum (1971) in their construction of a model of set theory with no Suslin tree.
 They also showed that iterated forcing can construct models where Martin's axiom holds and the continuum is any given regular cardinal.